-The tip calculator is a useful tool for everyone who goes out to a restaurant, pub or bar, or anywhere else you are supposed to tip.
+The tip calculator is a useful tool for everyone who goes out to a restaurant, bar, or anywhere else you are supposed to tip.
 If you have ever had a problem figuring out how much to tip, read on.
 We also cover the topic of tip definition and explain to you how to calculate a tip by yourself.
 You will learn step by step how to use our gratuity calculator and its brand new functionality – the pizza tip calculator.
-Now you will know how much to tip a pizza delivery!
+Now you will know how much to tip on pizza delivery!

 In the last paragraphs, we will take you on a trip around the world and explain how to tip to show your respect to locals.
 You will see the differences between the rules of tipping in Spain and the culture of tipping in France.
 Finally, you will learn why tipping in Japan might not end up well for you!

 A tip is a small amount of money that we give to someone who provided us with a certain service as an additional way of expressing our gratitude.
 Apart from this, we normally also pay the stated price for the goods and services we receive.
 Nevertheless, this money usually goes to the owners of the facilities and firms that we visit, not to the person that serves us.
 Places in which we tip the most are, without a doubt, restaurants, cafes, taverns and other places linked to gastronomy.
 We tip bartenders for preparing our alcohol drinks, baristas for providing us with coffee and waitresses for taking our orders and bringing food to our tables.
 Other facilities whose employees count on our tips are hotels and hostels.
 We may tip hotel porter that carries the luggage to our room, maids that clean our room after or during our stay, and hotel room service personnel that brings food or a bottle of champagne 😉 up to our room.